 What are the requirements for being a foster parent?

-- They must be able to support themselves financially;
+- Must be able to support themselves financially

-- They must be willing to assist and support the foster children’s contact with their natural parents;
+- Willingness to assist and support the foster children’s contact with their birth parents

 What types of children are in foster care?

 Children of all ages, origins, ethnicity, and backgrounds are waiting to be fostered.

 Does it cost a lot of money to be a foster parent?

 There are minimal financial costs associated with being a foster parent.
 Foster parents receive a monthly stipend to care for the child.
 Children are covered for medical and dental services.
 Financial help with recreational and educational activities is available.

 Single, married, working, retired, homeowners, renters – everyday local adults just like you foster children.